IncroyablePix/Trema/README.md

 # Trema
-ImGUI wrapper with XML view descriptors
+ImGUI Object Oriented wrapper with XML view descriptors, styling and async event processing.

 # Abstract
 Have you ever had any consideration about GUI applications in C++?
-Trema is a wrapper around Dear ImGui that allows to write views as XML files.
-It uses SDL2 & Vulkan as backend, Dear ImGui for components and TinyXML for XML fiiles parsing.
+Trema is a wrapper around Dear ImGui that allows to write views as XML files and styling in a CSS.
+It uses GLFW & Vulkan as backend, Dear ImGui for components and TinyXML for XML files parsing.

 **Since Dear ImGui stands for Immediate Mode GUI, the whole application will re-render for every frame.
 TL;DR => CPU & GPU Usage is greater than for Qt, wxWidgets, etc.**